Aiaid/2dns/GITHUB_PAGES_SETUP.md

    - If links or assets are broken, ensure the `basePath` in `next.config.mjs` is set correctly
    - The environment variable `NEXT_PUBLIC_BASE_PATH` should be set to `/2dns` in the workflow

+4. **Permission issues**

+   - If you see errors like "Permission denied to github-actions[bot]", ensure the workflow has proper permissions
+   - Check that the workflow file includes the following permissions section:
+     ```yaml
+     permissions:
+       contents: write
+       pages: write
+       id-token: write
+     ```
+   - You may also need to check repository settings under Settings → Actions → General → Workflow permissions and ensure "Read and write permissions" is selected

 4. **Custom domain (optional)**

    If you want to use a custom domain: